koron/vast-test/rev4/README.md

 *   `vast2.dom` : VAST2.0 document which loaded.
 *   `vast2.medias` : Array of summaries of `<MediaFile>`.
 *   `vast2.hitMedia` : Media information which was chosen.
+*   `vast2.oncomplete` : A callback function which be called when played AD video all, optional.